a17sol/ProHiC/README.md

 ## Installation

 ### Standard installation
-To install ProHiC, you should have python 3.8, 3.9 or 3.10 and pip installed on your computer.
+To install ProHiC, you should have python higher then 3.8 and pip installed on your computer.
 If you don't have one of them, see below.
 When all conditions are met, browser can be installed from github with pip.
 ```
 pip install https://github.com/a17sol/ProHiC/archive/master.zip
 ```
-See **Installation details** for details on how to install the program on your operating system, additional steps may be necessary.
+See **Installation details** for details on how to install the program on your operating system, additional steps may be required.

 After installation it is possible to create a desktop shortcut with simple command:
 ```